mimmospoto/ADM-HW2-Group9/README.md

 The objective of the project was to perform an Exploratory Data Analysis and answer the research questions on data collected from an e-commerce website provided from Kaggle(October-April 2020).

 ## File Descriptions

+The repository contains the following files:

+1. `scripts.py`: